Auction Starts: 6:00pm

 Information for buyers

 The process of buying a vehicle through auctions is very straight forward.
 Vehicles are displayed before the auction and then driven in front of the rostrum in lot order.
-An auctioneer takes bids from the hall and vehicles are sold to the highest bidder.
+The auctioneer takes bids from the hall and vehicles are sold to the highest bidder.
 When a vehicle reaches its reserve price, or higher, it is sold.
 Until then a bid is ‘provisional’ meaning the bid has to be phoned through to the vendor who then decides whether to sell or not.
 If your bid is successful you will need to go immediately to the rostrum to sign to confirm your purchase, to give your name and address and lodge a deposit.
 Proof of identity may also be required.

 With or without a warranty?

 Sold as seen simply means that the seller may not have sufficient information to make a full declaration of the vehicle’s background and does not necessarily mean that there is anything wrong with the vehicle.
 However it is important to understand there is no redress once purchased.

 Odometer readings are only warranted if so declared on the vehicle description.
 In all other cases odometer readings should be deemed incorrect and should not be relied upon.

 When buying a car through a motor auction, it is very important to study the Terms and Conditions of Sale as these may vary from one auction to another.
 Although the contract is between the buyer and seller, most auction companies will provide some protection for the buyer in the event that vehicle is found to have been misrepresented.
 The contract of sale can generally be rescinded under these conditions, but only subject to written notification of a claim within a specific timescale.